oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-source-db/prepare-source-db.md

       iii.
 Create and activate the master encryption key.

-      For a CDB environment, run the following command (ensure to update the password)
+      For a CDB environment, run the following command (ensure to update the password).
       ```text
       <copy>
       ADMINISTER KEY MANAGEMENT SET KEY IDENTIFIED BY password with backup container = ALL;